 Wherever you excel, whether that’s in counseling people, pushing pixels, creating systems, editing ideas, or managing numbers, do more of it.
-You can quit trying to be good at everything and start being the best at what comes naturally to you (deep thanks to Danielle LaPorte for teaching me this).
+You can quit trying to be good at everything and start being the best at what comes naturally to you.

 Don’t go full diva, but expect to be compensated fairly for what you do.

 It’s easy to blame work for making you tired or bummed, but the culprit often lies elsewhere.
 When life tips from “full” to “overwhelming,”unmanageable,” or “I only see my friends once a month,” it’s time to start saying “no” like a boss.

 No to serving on that volunteer committee.
 No to hosting your friend’s MLM party.
 No to mindlessly clicking on Facebook.
 No to reading gossip mags thinly veiled as news.
 No to going to the birthday party of that guy you don’t really like, anyway.

 Know what matters most to you, and put that first.
 It will change your life.